provole/car-details/README.md

 # Search MOT and Tax

 This application streamlines the process of obtaining essential information about a vehicle by leveraging the DVLA API.
-Whether you're a car owner, prospective buyer, or automotive enthusiast, our app provides a user-friendly interface to access crucial details with just a vehicle registration number.
+Whether you're a car owner, prospective buyer, or automotive enthusiast, this app provides a user-friendly interface to access crucial details with just a vehicle registration number.

 The application, developed with React, Typescript, and Slim, prioritizes the confidentiality and protection of user information.
 Slim is used as a backend to hide private API key.